nefter/nefter/README.md

 I'm Neftaly.
 I work as a Web Designer, I like Design and Frontend development.

-🔭 I’m currently working on Django projects like [Catshop](https://github.com/nefter/catshop)
+🔭 I’m currently working on Ruby on Rails projects like [Public Domain](https://github.com/nefter/public-domain)

 📫 Contact me: